informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 [[block]] Specification of the block data structure.

-[[blockchain]] The specification of the Tendermint blockchain.
-Tags refering to this specification are labeled [TMBC-*].

 [[RPC]] RPC client for Tendermint

 [[failuredetector]] The specification of the light client fork detector.